Paid Search Audits – the Good, the Bad, the Ugly

 Negative Keywords

-Are you targeting the right locations, devices, days, and times?
-Layer your bids strategically: allocate higher budgets to profitable areas, devices, or times for maximum impact.
+Are you targeting the right locations, devices, days, hours, genders, ages, and household incomes?
+Layer your bids strategically, allocating higher budgets to the most profitable segments for maximum impact.

 Ads